shiva21/LSE_DA_NHS_analysis/README.md

 the hastag & count were put into a dataframe and bar chart was created to find which hashtag was trending.
 Bar chart for least used hashtags were also plotted but these hastags were filtered so that its related to medicine.
 From the twerets & hashtags we can find the health care & insurance forms the key hashtags used while tweeting.
-People are more intrested to tweet abojut these tags, moreover the text on this tags can provide insights on what patients are looking for & which serivce setting.
+People are more intrested to tweet about these tags, moreover the text on this tags can provide insights on what patients are looking for & which serivce setting.

 ## Week 6 Summary